ryssbowh/craft-warmer/README.md

 Build up your caches for your Craft site with a cache warmer.

-The warmer will look at your sites(s) sitemap.xml and crawl them, building the caches (image transforms, imager, html etc) and making the site load faster for your user.
-This can be useful when clearing the caches after a release for example, or anytime you clear a site's caches.
+The warmer will look at your sites(s) sitemap.xml and visit them, building up the caches (image transforms, imager, html etc) and making the site load faster for your user.
+This can be useful when clearing the caches after a release for example, or anytime you clear a site's caches, or make changes in your content.

-Some urls can be ignored in the backend's settings, for each site.

 There are several ways to trigger it :
 - With the utility control panel menu